VRLabs/Rigidbody-Launcher/README.md

 Merge the FX controller from this package to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

-"Rigidbody Cannon.prefab" should go to the base of your Unity scene, which will give it base Unity scaling.
+"Rigidbody Launcher.prefab" should go to the base of your Unity scene, which will give it base Unity scaling.

 Unpack the prefab by right-clicking it.

-Place "Rigidbody Cannon" at the base of your avatar.
+Place "Rigidbody Launcher" at the base of your avatar.

-Remove "Rigidbody Cannon Target" outside of "Rigidbody Cannon" and place it anywhere in your avatar's hierarchy.
+Remove "Rigidbody Launcher Target" outside of "Rigidbody Launcher" and place it anywhere in your avatar's hierarchy.
 Adjust the transforms as you need.

 ## How to use

-**"RigidbodyCannon.Control" parameter must be true for the system to fire, and false to reset.**
+**"RigidbodyLauncher.Control" parameter must be true for the system to fire, and false to reset.**

 To change speed, you can edit the "Fire.anim" clip and change the "Target Velocity".
-You can also change the "Maximum Force" property under the "X/Y/Z Drive" sections of the "Rigidbody Cannon/Kinematic Rigidbody/Collision" configurable joint.
+You can also change the "Maximum Force" property under the "X/Y/Z Drive" sections of the "Rigidbody Launcher/Kinematic Rigidbody/Collision" configurable joint.
 Other properties of the Collision joint are editable depending on the rigidbody motion you want to achieve.

 ## Downloads

-You can grab the latest version of the Rigidbody Cannon in [Releases](https://github.com/VRLabs/Rigidbody-Cannon/releases/latest).
+You can grab the latest version of the Rigidbody Launcher in [Releases](https://github.com/VRLabs/Rigidbody-Launcher/releases/latest).

 ## License

-Rigidbody Cannon is available as-is under MIT.
-For more information see [LICENSE](https://github.com/VRLabs/Rigidbody-Cannon/blob/main/LICENSE).
+Rigidbody Launcher is available as-is under MIT.
+For more information see [LICENSE](https://github.com/VRLabs/Rigidbody-Launcher/blob/main/LICENSE).

 ## Contact us